tianbo137/Portfolio/README.md

 ## Miscellaneous

-Please check [here](https://github.com/tianbo137/Miscellaneous) for some of the small projects that I did when I began to learn machine learning.
+You can check [here](https://github.com/tianbo137/Miscellaneous) for some of the small projects that I did when I started off to learn machine learning.

 ## SQL